-Vulnerable House Dems amass cash, adding to GOP challenge
+In early fundraising surge, vulnerable House Dems bank cash

 The DCCC should further shore up Democrats.
 It disbursed $297 million helping candidates for 2018, exceeding the $201 million spent by its counterpart, the National Republican Congressional Committee.
 It’s ahead in this year’s money race as well.

-In some areas, Republicans are already exhibiting fundraising chops.
+Some Republicans are exhibiting fundraising chops of their own.

 Don Sedgwick, mayor of Laguna Hills, California, has raised an impressive $621,000, but that’s a fraction of the $1.4 million collected by his intended target, freshman Democratic Rep. Katie Porter.
 Republican Young Kim, whom Cisneros narrowly defeated in 2018, is not far behind the $579,000 Cisneros has raised.